Fundraising for Charity and Helping Others: Ideas for Schools

 A Useful Resource

-The We Day website has become quite large and contains useful information even for people living in places where no stadium event is held.
+The We Day website has become quite large and contains useful information even for people living in places where no arena event is held.

 © 2012 Linda Crampton